Can Pope Leo remain an American citizen now that he is a foreign head of state? - ExBulletin

 The journalist after Regina Garcia Cano in Mexico City contributed to this story.
 Bynum reported to Savannah, in Georgia.

-The coverage of the Associated Press Religion receives support through APS collaboration with conversation in the United States, with the financing of Lilly Endowment Inc. The AP is solely responsible for this content.
+The coverage of religion associated with the press receives support through the APS collaboration With the conversation us, with the financing of Lilly Endowment Inc., the AP is solely responsible for this content.

 |